clintecker/python-googleanalytics/USAGE.md

 ((['How to find out more about Clint Ecker - Django Developer', '/'], [5, '0.0', 5]),)
 </pre>

-1: The Google Analytics allows a maximum of 10 metrics and 7 dimensions for a given query, although not every metric/dimension combination is valid.
+1: The Google Analytics API allows a maximum of 10 metrics and 7 dimensions for a given query, although not every metric/dimension combination is valid.
 See [the official docs](http://code.google.com/intl/en-US/apis/analytics/docs/gdata/gdataReferenceValidCombos.html) for more details.

 #### Pagination in data results ####